fiachra369/SQA_FinalAssignment/README.md

 Test-driven development (TDD) is a programming technique that requires you to write a test that fails before writing new functional code.
 Five basic steps make up the test-driven development cycle, which are replicated during the software development life cycle.
-These measures are designed to ensure that the code is clear and functional while also meeting all of the specifications.
+These measures are designed to ensure that the code is clear and functional while also meeting all the specifications.

 **There are 5 different stages to TDD:**